-Feels Like Temperature (Wind Chill) will be checked 1 hour before the contest/practice by a certified athletic trainer, athletic director, or school designee when the air temperature is 39 degrees (Fahrenheit) or lower.
+Feels-like temperature (wind chill) will be checked I hour before the contest/practice by a certified athletic trainer, athletic director, or school designee when the air temperature is 39 degrees (Fahrenheit) or lower.

-If the Wind Chill Index is 10 degrees or below, the athletic trainer, athletic director, or school designee must re-check the Wind Chill Index at halftime or midway point of the contest.
-If the Wind Chill Index is -11 degrees (Fahrenheit) or lower, the contest will be suspended.
+If the wind chill index is 10 degrees or below, the athletic trainer, athletic director, or school designee must re-check the wind chill index at halftime or midway point of the contest.
+If the wind chill index is -11 degrees (Fahrenheit) or lower, the contest will be suspended.

-FALCONER CENTRAL SCHOOL

-Athletic Code of Conduct
+FALCONER CENTRAL SCHOOL Athletic Code of Conduct

-NOTE: The signature form on the last page must be filed with the coach before candidate is permitted to practice or receive any equipment.
-Please keep the rest of this document for future referral.
+NOTE: The signature form on the last page must be filed with the coach before the candidate is permitted to practice or receive any equipment.
+Please keep the rest of this document for future referrals.